It’s Not Luck—It’s Alignment

 People have been calling me “lucky” my whole life.

-In my twenties, I chose to pour every spare dollar and vacation day into my excitement—travel—instead of the “shoulds” I was supposed to be chasing.
-The typical response wasn’t, “Great idea!
+In my twenties, I chose to pour every spare dollar and vacation day I had into my excitement—travel—instead of the “shoulds” I was supposed to be chasing.
+The typical response I got wasn’t, “Great idea!
 I’m going to find a way to do that too.”
-It was usually something along the lines of: “You’re so lucky.”
+It was usually something like: “You’re so lucky.”

-When I met my soulmate and we took off to vagabond the world for six years in my forties, came: “Must be nice!”
+When I met my soulmate and we sold everything to vagabond the world for six years in my forties—also a transition that required a ton of self-trust and pushing through resistance—came: “Must be nice!”

 Life doesn’t play favorites—it mirrors our frequency.
-Trust me, I’ve tried to deny, dodge, and outsmart this truth.
-But I’ve learned: life can’t be fooled.
+I’ve tried to deny, dodge, and outsmart this law.
+But life can’t be fooled.
 It always reflects what’s happening on the inside, reorganizing itself to match who we believe ourselves to be in every moment.

 The Real Work Behind the Magic